ethersync/ethersync/book/src/first-steps.md

 nvim file
 ```

-You should see `Ethersync activated!` in Neovim, and a `Client connected` message in the logs of the daemon.
+You should see `Teamtype activated!` in Neovim, and a `Client connected` message in the logs of the daemon.

 ## 🧑‍🤝‍🧑 2.
 Join the directory